questdb/questdb/artifacts/release/README.md

 This is a short guide to outline steps involved making QuestDB release.

-## Compile release notes

-Collect commit messages from git log and compile new `draft` release notes.
-Please make sure not to publish it before `git` repo is ready.

-When crafting new release note, please take previous release notes as style guidelines.
-Releases should not look too dissimilar.

 ## Create a new branch from `master`

 ```bash